 Not much happened in this room, apart from the team got a sense of unease and even described feeling dizzy.
 At one point resident demonologist Fred Batt stood up and almost toppled over.

-In order to guarantee some screen time, Fred decided to take Karl and Stuart's place in the basement on his own and do some incantations using some props he had brought along, he placed a large ornate crucifix on a chair and in the time it took him to turn around a pick up his decorative skull, the cross had vanished.
+Meanwhile, Fred decided to take Karl and Stuart's place in the basement on his own and do some incantations using some props he had brought along, he placed a large ornate crucifix on a chair and in the time it took him to turn around a pick up his decorative skull, the cross had vanished.

 It was an impressive supposed paranormal occurrence and seemed to shock Fred, he looked around for the cross and found it had moved to the other end of the row of chairs he had places it on.
 Fred speculated that this was the behaviour of the playful spirit of a child.